Being able to control the speed of your videos can dramatically enhance your video content.

 Another way to speed up or slow down a video is to select your chosen clip on the timeline with clip speed added, and simply adjust the speed in the properties panel.

-It’s that simple!
 Camtasia gives you the power to create clips and videos at whatever speed you want.
-So now you know how to make a video slow motion, or lightening fast!
+So now you know how to make a video slow motion, or lightning fast!

 Do you want viewers to change the video speed themselves?

 One thing to note is that adjusting the video speed in an editor is different from the playback speed.
-If you want to allow your viewers to adjust whether the video plays faster or slower, simply upload your video file to the platform of your choice.
+To allow your viewers to adjust whether the video plays faster or slower, simply upload your video file to the platform of your choice.

 Most hosting platforms — including YouTube, Vimeo, Screencast, and Wistia — allow users to adjust the video playback speed.